cyfronet-fid/sat4envi/README.md

    [2019-03-06 12:02:50 CET]      0B s4e-test-2/
    ```

-6. Download s3 data for minio:
+3. Download s3 data for minio:

    ```bash
    mc cp cyfronet-ceph/data-packs/minio-data-v1.tar.xz .
    tar -xJf minio-data-v1.tar.xz -C ./tmp
    ```

-7. Create a bucket with static application content as well as shown [here](#backend-static).
+4. Create a bucket with static application content as well as shown [here](#backend-static).

+5. Run `./mvnw package -DskipTests` in the root of the project, this will build artifacts for `s4e-backend` and `s4e-web`.
+   **NOTICE**: In some cases packaging may fail due to inability to compile some binary dependencies for frontend packages.
+In that case the easiest solution is to delete `s4e-web/node_modules` directory (`rm -rf s4e-web/node_modules`)

+6. Run `docker-compose up`.

-8. You're done - application should be available on http://localhost:4200 and have 3 available products
+7. You're done - application should be available on http://localhost:4200 and have 3 available products.

 **IMPORTANT** If you run `docker-compose up` you'll get application all set up, but it does not support any kind of live reload, etc. If you plan on developing any part of the project (frontend or backend) you should run docker compose without module you would like to develop - for example: